darthwalsh/ecma-335/docs/i.7.2.3-cls-extender.md

  * Place any CLS-compliant custom attribute on all appropriate elements of metadata.

- * Define new CLS-compliant (non-generic) types that extend any (non-sealed) CLScompliant base type.
+ * Define new CLS-compliant (non-generic) types that extend any (non-sealed) CLS-compliant base type.
 Valid base types include normal (non-generic) types and also fully constructed generic types.

 _[Note:_ Extenders should consider supporting: